chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Service financial management ITIL 4 Practice Guide.md

 | --- | --- | --- |
 |

-Analyse stakeholder requirements
+analyze stakeholder requirements

  |

 * The IT leadership team identifies the stakeholders who are interested in service financial management information about digital products and services.
-* The team gathers and analyses the stakeholder requirements.
+* The team gathers and analyzes the stakeholder requirements.
 The IT service provider’s executive leader (such as the CIO or IT director) decides whether the approach should be developed further.
 * If they decide to proceed, the leader forms a team to develop and implement the approach (or amendments to the existing approach).
 * Typically, the team includes digital product and service managers and architects.
 It may be consulted by financial managers from the parent organization and/or external consultants.

  |

 * The organization’s executive leadership team identifies the stakeholders who are interested in service financial management information about the organization’s digital products and services.
-* The team gathers and analyses the stakeholder’s requirements.
+* The team gathers and analyzes the stakeholder’s requirements.
 The executive leaders (including the CEO, CFO, and CPO) decide whether to develop the approach further.
 * If they decide to proceed, the leaders form a team to develop and implement the approach (or amendments to the existing approach).
 * Typically, the team includes product and service managers, architects, and financial management specialists.
 External consultants may be involved to consult the team.